-A1.10 Where there is uncertainty if either threshold value will be met at sensitive receptors then the assessment process must proceed to the Simple level.
+A1.10 Where it is not clear whether the threshold values will be met or exceeded at sensitive receptors then the assessment process must proceed to the Simple level.
 If the above (A1.8) conditions indicate that the threshold values are likely to be met or exceeded at any sensitive receptors or should it be considered likely that temporary impacts will result in significant noise change (A1.9) then the assessment process must proceed to a Detailed Assessment.
-However, caution should be applied to such an approach as at the Scoping stage sufficient data may not always be available to make this decision.
+However, caution should be applied to such an approach as at the Scoping level sufficient data may not always be available to make this decision.
 Hence, guidance must always be sought from the Overseeing Organisation before making such a recommendation.
 For all other situations, further assessment will not normally be required unless stakeholders put forward a reasoned justification for considering particular local impacts.
 If one or more of the above criteria is met then the assessment must continue.